visionarycoder/Framework/.github/csharp.instructions.md

 - Extension methods enable testability without modifying core models.

 ## Testing
-- Use MSTest 4.0.1 for all unit and integration tests.
+- Use MSTest (latest) for all unit and integration tests.
 - Use `[TestMethod]` with `[DataRow(...)]` for data-driven tests.
-- Use FluentAssertions 8.8.0 for readable assertions.
+- Use FluentAssertions (latest) for readable assertions.
 - Use `[TestInitialize]` and `[TestCleanup]` for setup/teardown.
 - Follow Arrange-Act-Assert structure.
 - Organize tests with `#region` blocks for logical grouping.